 You are likely to find a "contingency fee" in personal injury cases, accidental claims, property damage cases, or other cases where a large amount of money is in contention.
 A contingency fee is a sum of money that a lawyer receives as a fee only if a case is won or settled.

 Since the U.S. Supreme Court decided that lawyers can advertise, there have been a number of attorneys who advertise on television.
 The vast majority of television advertisements are for personal injury cases.
 This is because most lawyers who accept personal injury cases do so on a contingency fee basis.
 The lawyer's fees will be a percentage of the money they recover for you.
-This means that clients usually do not have to give the attorney money up front (a “retainer” fee) in order to hire the attorney.
+This means that clients usually do not have to give the attorney money up front (a “retainer” fee) to hire the attorney.
 However, you may have to pay some expenses up front, such as court filing fees and any fees to retain the services of expert witnesses.
-It also means that the attorney will base the fee on a percentage of any award that you may win.
+It also means that the attorney will base their attorney fees on a percentage of any award that you may win.
+Learn more about different attorney fee arrangement types.

 The contingency fee percentage varies and some lawyers offer a sliding scale based on how far along the case is when it is settled.
 A one-third (1/3) fee is common.